Professional sports are a cornerstone of American popular culture.

 The possible explanation is that rehabbing an injury and taking too many days off has consequences, whether that’s losing a starting position or having to sit out during big games.

-Many college students muster through their injuries (or even keep them secret), which wears away further at the injured body part even if using gym gear like braces and supports.
+Many student athletes muster through their injuries (or even keep them secret), which wears away further at the injured body part even if using gym gear like braces and supports.
 A highly dangerous choice but sometimes the only choice when a scholarship is on the line.

 College Football Injuries Statistics